canjs/can-route/route_data.md

 ## Use

-`route.map` provides an easy to way make your Application ViewModel object cross-bound to `route`, using an internal map instance, which is serialized into the hash (or pushstate URLs).
+Setting `route.data` is an easy way to cross-bind your Application ViewModel object to `route`.
+This will serialize your Application ViewModel into the hash (or pushstate URLs).

 ```js
 var ViewModel = DefineMap.extend({